Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 # Dialogs

 Ionic provides the `$ionicModal` service, which can be used to show modal dialogs.
-This sample project includes the `BaseDialogController` base class and a `UiHelper` method `showDialog()`, which are used to simplify usage and normalize dialog behavior.
+This sample project includes the `BaseDialogController` base class and a `UIHelper` method `showDialog()`, which are used to simplify usage and normalize dialog behavior.

 Two example dialogs are included with this sample project, located at `src/Views/Dialogs`.

 The `showDialog` method wraps Ionic's modal implementation.
 It should be invoked with the ID of the controller for the dialog and optional dialog options.
 It returns a promise that is resolved once the dialog has been closed.

 ```
-this.UiHelper.showDialog(PinEntryController.ID, options)
+this.UIHelper.showDialog(PinEntryController.ID, options)
 	.then((result: Models.PinEntryDialogResultModel) => {

 	// Dialog closed with result object.